-- analyzes and systematizes information about the chain of owners of its counterparties, including beneficial owners (including ultimate beneficiaries) and mandatorily requests supporting documents, which are then used to perform security checks of the authenticity of provided information;1 - a Committee for Conflicts of Interest established in its current membership by Order No. 272 dated June 27, 2018 pursuant to the Regulations on the Committee for Conflicts of Interest as approved by Order No. 1307 dated December 3, 2014.
-Procedure for Interaction with Contractors for Obtaining Information about the Chain of Owners, including Beneficiary Owners (including Ultimate Beneficiaries) and/or the Members of Executive Bodies of Counterparties of OGK-2, as approved by the Order No. 926 dated September 22, 2014: - to prevent any conflict of interest, every candidate seeking employment with the Company, the Company's employees and their close relatives are thoroughly checked in accordance with the effective law on personal data protection.
+- analyzes and systematizes information about the chain of owners of its counterparties, including beneficial owners (including ultimate beneficiaries) and mandatorily requests supporting documents, which are then used to perform security checks of the authenticity of provided information;1 - a Committee for Conflicts of Interest established in its current membership by Order No. 272 dated June 27, 2018 pursuant to the Regulations on the Committee for Conflicts of Interest as approved by to prevent any conflict of interest, every candidate seeking employment with the Company, the Company's employees and their close relatives are thoroughly checked in accordance with the effective law on personal data protection.